Sales journal

 Definition and explanation

-Sales journal (also known as sales book and sales day book) is a special journal used to record all credit sales.
-Every transaction that is entered in this journal essentially results in a debit to accounts receivable account and a credit to sales account.
-Cash sales are not recorded in sales journal rather they are recorded in another special journal known as cash receipts journal.
+The sales journal (also known as the sales book or sales day book) is a special journal used to record all credit sales.
+Every transaction that is entered in this journal essentially results in a debit to the accounts receivable account and a credit to the sales account.
+Cash sales are not recorded in the sales journal; rather, they are recorded in another special journal known as the cash receipts journal.

-In context of this article, the term sales refers to the sale of only those goods or merchandise which the organization normally deals in.
-Any sale of used or outdated assets (like old plant, machinery, equipment and newspapers etc.) are not recorded in sales journal.
-These transactions are entered in general journal, also known as journal proper.
+In the context of this article, the term sale refers to the sale of only those goods or merchandise that the organization normally deals in.
+Any sale of used or outdated assets (like old plants, machinery, equipment, newspapers, etc.) is not recorded in the sales journal.
+These transactions are entered in the general journal, also known as the journal proper.

 Sales invoice

-When a seller sells merchandise on credit, he prepares an invoice known as sales invoice or outward invoice.
+When a seller sells merchandise on credit, he prepares an invoice known as the sales invoice or outward invoice.
 This invoice is sent to the customer, usually along with the merchandise sold.
-Seller also prepares a duplicate copy of each invoice he sends out to his buyer.
-This duplicate copy is kept by the seller with him because the entry in sales journal is made on the basis of it.
+The seller also prepares a duplicate copy of each invoice he sends out to his buyer.
+This duplicate copy is kept by the seller with him because the entry in the sales journal is made on the basis of it.

 Format of sales invoice